 Once you’ve finished reflecting on the first half of the year, it’s time to move into the next phase of the review process: releasing what’s no longer important or relevant.

-While we most often associate clutter with physical possessions, goals can also create clutter.
+While you may associate clutter with physical possessions, goals can also create clutter.
 And staring at a list of goals that you feel completely disconnected from can make you feel bad when you don’t achieve them.
-The truth is, sometimes we ignore or put off goals because they aren’t the right goals.
-And sometimes we need to cut them loose.
+The truth is, sometimes you might ignore or put off goals because they aren’t the right goals.
+If you really want to crush your goals, you might need to cut some loose.
 Besides, releasing goal clutter frees up space for you to focus on what’s more important.

 Here are some tips to help you release what’s no longer serving you: